zkrising/Tachi/docs/docs/codebase/batch-manual/overview.md

 - uscChartHash

 This looks for the chart SHA1 that USC uses.
-As expected, this can only be used for BMS.
+As expected, this can only be used for USC.

 - ddrSongHash